seamless-medley/medley/packages/node-medley/README.md

 queue.add('/path/to/file2');
 medley.play();
 ```
-> This will start playback on the default audio device.

 # Supported File Formats
 Currently, the supported file formats include: `wav`, `aiff`, `mp3`, `ogg`, `flac` and `opus`.
 More formats may be added in the future.